Cart wall 1

 Here is a short description:

-Go to the general settings, Section GPIO/Remoting.
 Enable the option 'Keyboard Hotkey Control Enabled' and then click on the flash icon next to the Default Mapping combobox.

 In the upcoming dialog you define the Keyboad Event Mapping.